product_id = 5090139373627variant_id = 34378233774139template_name =

 – Broken old mercury thermometers

 – Old home remedy ointments and contaminated Ayurvedic supplements from Asia

 When and how do you get rid of heavy metals in your body?

 In cases of severe heavy metal poisoning, doctors use chelation treatment.
 They administer chelate complexes; these substances bind heavy metals in your body.
 Your body can then excrete the metal and chelate compound relatively easily.
-However, important trace elements such as zinc and copper are also flushed out of the body.
+However, important trace element such as zinc is also flushed out of the body.
 Doctors therefore monitor these mineral levels and prescribe dietary supplements, if necessary.